Stumblor/firmware-updates/README.md

     ![image](https://user-images.githubusercontent.com/3416626/133926854-f6d35e71-669c-4c4b-84df-e83bc10cbb64.png)

   * If installed, power up your game and go into the machine's Test Menu using the coin door controls.
-* Connect to your Lollypops Wifi Access point (Stumblor-Lollypops-xxxx)
+* Connect to your Wifi Access point (example: Stumblor-Lollypops-xxxx)
 * Open a browser and type **192.168.4.1** into the address bar
 * Click 'Update Firmware'
 * Enter your HOME Wifi details, then click 'Test'